 Yin Yoga is a quieter and gentle practice, but not necessarily an easy yoga practice.
-Yin yoga works deeply into our body by placing an emphasis on holding each posture for a long duration with the muscles relaxed.
+Yin Yoga works deeply into our body by placing an emphasis on holding each posture for a long duration with the muscles relaxed.
 As opposed to dynamic practices such as Ashtanga, Vinyasa, and Power Yoga, which work hard on the muscular level, Yin Yoga targets the deep fascia and connective tissues surrounding the joints rather than the muscles themselves.
-Through muscular relaxation, Yin Yoga stretches these tissues gently, helping to create more space between the joints and thereby improve joint mobility while cultivating flexibility in a safe and effective manner.
+Through muscular relaxation Yin Yoga stretches these tissues gently, helping to create more space between the joints and thereby improve joint mobility while cultivating flexibility in a safe and effective manner.
 Yin Yoga works the area from the navel to the knees, but the principles of Yin Yoga can be applied to all areas of the body.
-Energetically, yin yoga improves the energy flow, enhancing the flow of chi in the organs.
+On an energetic level, Yin Yoga improves the energy flow and enhances the flow of qi in the organs.

 Yin Yoga is based on the Taoist concept of yin and yang – the opposite and complementary principles in nature.
 Yin is the stable, unmoving, hidden aspect of things while yang is the changing, moving, revealing aspect.
 Other yin-yang polarities include cold-hot, down-up, and calm-excited.
 In the human body, the relatively stiff connective tissues like tendons, ligaments, and fascia are yin, while the more mobile and pliable muscles and blood are yang.

 Yin Yoga postures are also designed to improve the flow of qi – the subtle energy said in Chinese medicine to run through the meridian pathways of the body – in ourselves.
 Improved flow of qi is hypothesized to improve organ health, immunity and emotional well-being.